codyngpriest/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # This is a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3. islower
 # This is a function that checks for lowercase character.
+4. isalpha
+# This is  a function that checks for alphabetic character.